Living Books: Programming

 Just Grandma and Me ended up using 128MB of the available CD-ROM space.
 Later, graphic technician Rob Bell expanded the program with the interpretive language S-Lang which offered even greater possibilities.
 This driver allowed the creative team to work on quality without worrying about CD-ROM limitations.
 Schlichting considered the programmers the "hidden magic" behind Living Books.
 Further advancements made it easier to play; in 1996, a Living Books product would be used in a successful demo by Narrative Communications, in which Macromedia ShockWave compression and other technology was used to compress it from 2.5MB to 1.4MB.
 By 1997, Broderbund was able to "cram" eight Living Books titles onto a single CD-ROM as part of their Living Books Library series.

 To run Just Grandma and Me, a computer required the following hardware specifications and system requirements: a PC with an 80386 processor and 512x384, four megabytes of memory, a VGA monitor and adapter capable of displaying 256 colors or a 386 "MPC" machine with SuperVGA, a CD-ROM (compact disk) drive and a sound card compatible with Sound Blaster, Pro Audio Spectrum or Tandy sound devices, plus a Microsoft Windows operating environment."
 It also had to be able to run on computers ranging from a Mac LC to a Quadra 800, with consistent responsiveness.

 Noting that the market for Intel/MPC machines was double that of Mac market, Schlicting looked into alternative systems to design Living Books for.
 He investigated CD-I devices like Phillips but found the "resolution low, the interface clunky, and the format difficult to work with".
-As the series was mouse-driven, he found Nintendo style game controllers inappropriate; however, he thought the 3D0 Box had "a lot of promise".
+As the series was mouse-driven, he found Nintendo style game controllers inappropriate; however, he thought the 3DO had "a lot of promise".
 In the end no alternative systems would be used, except for the Tandy Video Information System and Philips CD-i consoles, on which Just Grandma and Me and Little Monster at School were released within a few months of their respective releases on PC/Mac.
 Just Grandma and Me accompanied Tandy's launch in October 1992, and the title suited Tandy's positioning as "provid[ing] fun in the process of learning" instead of being a video gaming console; Living Books users were able to engage with hotspots used their remote control.